openforis/sepal-doc/docs/source/setup/filezilla.rst

 .. seealso::

-    To get more information about the usage of filezilla, you'll find all the information you need in their `wiki page <https://wiki.filezilla-project.org/FileZilla_Client_Tutorial_(en)>`_.
+    To get more information about the usage of FileZilla, you'll find all the information you need in their `wiki page <https://wiki.FileZilla-project.org/FileZilla_Client_Tutorial_(en)>`_.